App Volumes Architecture

 To properly set up the source and target instances relationships, configure the following:

-- When adding a target instance to a source instance, select the option to enable Application Package Import.
+- When adding a target instance to a source instance, select the option to enable application package import.
 You can also select whether to synchronize markers and assignments; with production target instances, you usually want to replicate both markers and assignments.

 - On all instances, configure the shared datastore storage location (that is used for replicating between instances) to Not Attachable.
 This prevents this datastore being used for when mounting application packages.
 See Manage Storage Locations for instructions.

-- On the target instances, mark the shared datastore as Read-only.
+- On the target instances, mark the shared datastore as read-only.
 This prevents inadvertent changes on target instances from being replicated back to the source instance, keeping it as the single source of truth for packages.

 - Set up packages replication using a shared datastore and storage groups as described in Replication of Packages.